 Woman looking down

-If you’re in love the stars, no visit to the Big Island would be complete without a trip to the summit of Mauna Kea.
-Towering 13,796 feet above sea level, Mauna Kea--the White Mountain--is the highest point of elevation in Hawaii.
-The summit is dotted with enormous telescopes, all taking advantage of the clear air to pierce the mysteries of the universe.
+If you’re in love with the stars, the summit of Mauna Kea will bring you close to the cosmos.
+Towering 13,796 feet above sea level, Mauna Kea, or the White Mountain, is the highest point of elevation in Hawaiʻi.
+The summit is dotted with powerful telescopes from eleven different nations that pierce the mysteries of the universe, making it the world’s largest astronomical observatory.

 Mauna Kea itself is a dormant volcano and last erupted some 4,000 years ago.
-The summit is one of the few places in the state where you can see snow and geologic evidence suggests glaciers have formed on the mountain in the past.
+The summit is one of the few places in the state where you can see snow, and geologic evidence suggests glaciers used to be part of its story.
 The volcano offers two areas of interest to visitors: a visitors' center halfway up the volcano and the summit itself.

 hawaii-instagram-mauna-kea-480x270.jpg